dotnet/docs-maui/docs/user-interface/layouts/verticalstacklayout.md

 - `Spacing`, of type `double`, indicates the amount of space between each child view.
 The default value of this property is 0.

-This property is backed by a `BindableProperty` object, which means that it can be the target of data bindings and styled.
+This property is backed by a <xref:Microsoft.Maui.Controls.BindableProperty> object, which means that it can be the target of data bindings and styled.

 <!--
 > [!TIP]